Florida coast facing historic flood threat from Hurricane Milton

 Hurricane Milton has weakened but remains a major Category 4 hurricane in the southwestern Gulf of Mexico, threatening to flood the west coast of Florida with historic storm surge.

-Almost the entirety of the west coast of Florida was under a hurricane or tropical storm warning on Tuesday as the storm’s 230km/h (145mph) winds spun towards Tampa Bay, one of the largest urban areas of the state, sucking energy from the Gulf of Mexico’s warm waters.
+Almost the entirety of the west coast of Florida was under a hurricane or tropical storm warning on Tuesday as the storm’s 250km/h (155mph) winds spun towards Tampa Bay, one of the largest urban areas of the state, sucking energy from the Gulf of Mexico’s warm waters.

 A massive evacuation is already under way as residents of the Tampa Bay area head inland, seeking shelter after Milton rapidly strengthened from a tropical storm to a major Category 5 hurricane on Monday.